aalug/blog_drf/README.md

 - Use `/api/post/postimages/` to create an additional image for a post
 - Use `/api/post/postimages/{id}/` to update and delete a post image

+- Use `/api/post/votes/` to create a vote of a comment
+- Use `/api/post/votes/{id}/` to delete a vote.
+There is no option to update it (change the `vote_type` property).
+If a user decides to change their vote, it will be deleted and then created a new one.

 More information about API endpoints, with examples of data that needs to be sent with a request, can be found on http://localhost:8000/api/docs/